wangyishen/personalwebsite/content/publication/2020_timc_zhou/index.md

 publication_short = "*Transactions of the Institute of Measurement and Control*"

 # Abstract and optional shortened version.
-abstract = "Non-intrusive load monitoring (NILM) is a critical technique for advanced smart grid management due to the convenience of monitoring and analysing individual appliances’ power consumption in a non-intrusive fashion.
-Inspired by emerging machine learning technologies, many recent non-intrusive load monitoring studies have adopted artificial neural networks (ANN) to disaggregate appliances’ power from the non-intrusive sensors’ measurements.
+abstract = "Non-intrusive load monitoring (NILM) is a critical technique for advanced smart grid management due to the convenience of monitoring and analysing individual appliances' power consumption in a non-intrusive fashion.
+Inspired by emerging machine learning technologies, many recent non-intrusive load monitoring studies have adopted artificial neural networks (ANN) to disaggregate appliances’ power from the non-intrusive sensors' measurements.
 However, back-propagation ANNs have a very limit ability to disaggregate appliances caused by the great training time and uncertainty of convergence, which are critical flaws for low-cost devices.
 In this paper, a novel self-organizing probabilistic neural network (SPNN)-based non-intrusive load monitoring algorithm has been developed specifically for low-cost residential measuring devices.
 The proposed SPNN has been designed to estimate the probability density function classifying the different types of appliances.
 Compared to back-propagation ANNs, the SPNN requires less iterative synaptic weights update and provides guaranteed convergence.
 Meanwhile, the novel SPNN has less space complexity when compared with conventional PNNs by the self-organizing mechanism which automatically edits the neuron numbers.
 These advantages make the algorithm especially favourable to low-cost residential NILM devices.
 The effectiveness of the proposed algorithm is demonstrated through numerical simulation by using the public REDD dataset.
 Performance comparisons with well-known benchmark algorithms have also been provided in the experiment section." abstract_short = ""